IUTSmartMining/ars408_driver/README.md

 # Continental ARS408 Driver

-This is Continental ARS408 Driver for ROS2.
+This is Continental ARS408 driver for ROS2 which reads data from **ethernet interface**.

 ## How to use

-1. build environment
+1. install dependencies

 ```sh
 $ rosdep install --from-paths src --ignore-src -r -y